anonymousseresearcher/EarlyDefectPrediction/README.md

 $ `cd EarlyDefectPrediction`

-## (1) Final Result: To generate Table IV and V of the paper, execute the script below:
+## (1) Final Result (RQ1,RQ2 and RQ3): To generate Table IV and V of the paper, execute the script below:

 $ `python3 generate_tables.py`